BitMart/howto/01-server.md

 type.
 A micro instance will do just fine for running everything but you'll be maxed out on memory.
 I recommend small at minimum, medium is great though.
 (Roughly $20-30/mo.)

+Next we'll need to setup your new instances.
+Move on to http://github.com/bitmart/howto/02-server-setup